Flexiana/framework/README.md

 # About

-Frankie is the best parts of several services.
-Services like;
-- Odoo,
-- Notion,
-- OneSign?.

-# Xiana

-A Framework for welcomes newcomers to the Clojure/script world.
+A Framework that welcomes newcomers to the Clojure/script world.

 ## What